yguitton/training-material/topics/evolution/tutorials/mtb_transmission/tutorial.md

 > > <solution-title></solution-title>
 > > The strain is indeed PZA-resistant.
 And indeed this is strain is NOT linked to transmission
 > > within our population.
 However, if we have a look at the TB-profiler report, we observe that this
-> > is a *M. bovis* strain, which are known to be intrinsically resistant to PZA.
+> > is a *M. bovis* strain, many of which are known to be intrinsically resistant to PZA.
 > {: .solution}
 {: .question}